Why is My Chainsaw Smoking? Top Reasons + Fixes

 Also, ensure that the chainsaw chain is not too loose or tight.
 To check if the chainsaw chain has perfect tension, push the chainsaw upward.

 The tension is okay if it is raised and stays within the drive link out of the bar nose.
-Kindly note that a perfectly tightened chainsaw chain will prevent damage and smoke.
+It’s essential to remember that a well-tightened chainsaw chain isn’t just about efficient operation – it’s a safeguard against damage and that worrisome smoke.

 #4: Idle Not Adjusted Properly